valeoai/blog/_posts/2023-12-08-valeoai-at-neurips-2023.md

 ---

-The [Neural Information Processing Systems Conference (NeurIPS)](https://neurips.cc/) is a major inter-disciplinary event that brings together researchers and practicioners in machine learning, computer vision, natural language processing, optimization, statistics, but also neuroscience, natural sciences, social sciences, etc. This year, at the thirty-seventh edition of NeurIPS, the [valeo.ai](https://ptrckprz.github.io/valeoai/) team will present 4 papers in the main conference.
+The [Neural Information Processing Systems Conference (NeurIPS)](https://neurips.cc/) is a major inter-disciplinary event that brings together researchers and practicioners in machine learning, computer vision, natural language processing, optimization, statistics, but also neuroscience, natural sciences, social sciences, etc. This year, at the thirty-seventh edition of NeurIPS, the [valeo.ai](https://ptrckprz.github.io/valeoai/) team will present 4 papers in the main conference and 1 in the workshops.

 Notably, we explore perception via different sensors, e.g., audio, on the path towards increasingly autonomous systems.
 We also study the interaction between different sensing modalities (images, language, Lidar point clouds) and advance a tri-modal self-supervised learning algorithm for 3D semantic voxel occupancy prediction from a rig of cameras mounted on a vehicle.